The Cost of Randomness for Converting a Tripartite Quantum State to be Approximately Recoverable: Markovianizing Costs

 It is left open whether Equality (\ref{eq:rightmarkpure}) holds when we drop Condition (\ref{eq:additional}).
 An underlying problem is whether we can eliminate the dimension dependence of the error in Property 2) in Lemma \ref{lmm:markovrecoverable}.
-We formulate this problem by the following conjecture. \begin{cjt} There exists a nonnegative function $g(\epsilon)$, which is independent of dimensions of quantum systems and satisfies $\lim_{\epsilon\rightarrow0}g(\epsilon)=0$, such that the following statement holds for an arbitrary tripartite state $\rho^{ABC}$ and $\epsilon>0$: The state $\rho^{ABC}$ is $g(\epsilon)$-recoverable from $BC$ if it is $\epsilon$-recoverable from $AB$. \end{cjt} Condition (\ref{eq:additional}) in Theorem \ref{thm:leftmarkpure} can be eliminated if the above conjecture is true.
-The reason is as follows: If ${\mathcal V}_n((\rho^{ABC})^{\otimes n})$ is $\epsilon$-recoverable from $A^nB^n$, the state is $g(\epsilon)$-recoverable from $B^nC^n$.
+We formulate this problem by the following proposition. \begin{prp} (unproven) There exists a nonnegative function $g(\epsilon)$, which is independent of dimensions of quantum systems and satisfies $\lim_{\epsilon\rightarrow0}g(\epsilon)=0$, such that the following statement holds for an arbitrary tripartite state $\rho^{ABC}$ and $\epsilon>0$: The state $\rho^{ABC}$ is $g(\epsilon)$-recoverable from $BC$ if it is $\epsilon$-recoverable from $AB$. \end{prp} Condition (\ref{eq:additional}) in Theorem \ref{thm:leftmarkpure} can be eliminated if the above proposition is true.
+The reason is as follows: If ${\mathcal V}_n((\rho^{ABC})^{\otimes n})$ is $\epsilon$-recoverable from ${\bar A}{\bar B}$, the state is $g(\epsilon)$-recoverable from ${\bar B}{\bar C}$.
 Thus we have $M^R_{A|BC}(\Psi^{ABC})\leq M^R_{A|AB}(\Psi^{ABC})$, which implies Equality (\ref{eq:rightmarkpure}) when combined with (\ref{eq:rightmark}) and (\ref{eq:leftmarkpure}).